Assess Yourself

 Take the O*NET Interest Profiler to see what interests you and what it could mean.

-The Profiler consists of 60 statements required to be rated.
 The results will help you clarify your interest pattern based on the RIASEC model (a popular career counseling model based on Dr. John Holland’s theory of vocational personalities and work environments) and connect with related careers.

 The 20-minute Profiler Self-Assessment creates an interest profile.
 Use it to explore the trove of regularly updated information about 900+ careers on My Next Move.